rvnllm/rvn-tools/README.md

 # rvnllm

+# !!
+THE REPO IS INCOMPLETE !!
+## I am working on it to put it back into a working state, will keep the readme upto date

 **High-Performance Tooling for LLM Inspection, Validation, and Format Conversion**

 `rvnllm` is a Rust-based toolkit for analyzing, validating, and converting large language models.